-Bikes and boys just go together, and as parents, we want our boys outside exercising as much as possible.
+Bikes and kids just go together, and as parents, we want our children outside exercising as much as possible.
 But it's important that we and our Cub Scouts both know the bicycle safety rules for kids.

 One of the Tiger electives in the new Cub Scout program, Rolling Tigers, is all about bicycle safety.

 Tiger Elective Adventure – Rolling Tigers:

 - With your den or with your parent, guardian, or other caring adult, try on safety gear you should use while riding a bike.
 Show how to wear a bicycle helmet properly.

 - With your den or with your parent, guardian, or other caring adult, learn and demonstrate safety tips to follow when riding a bicycle.

 - Learn and demonstrate proper hand signals.

 - With your den or with your parent, guardian, or other caring adult, do a safety check on a bicycle.

 - With your den or family, go on a bicycle hike wearing your safety equipment.
 Follow the bicycling safety and traffic laws.

 - Learn about a famous bicycle race or famous cyclist.
 Share what you learn with your den.

 - Visit your local or state police department to learn about bicycle riding laws.

 - Identify two jobs that use bicycles and discuss how they are used.

-The Tiger rank is the only one that includes learning about bike safety for kids, but all of our boys need to be reminded about the bicycle safety rules for kids.
+The Tiger rank is the only one that includes learning about bike safety for kids, but all of our Scouts need to be reminded about the bicycle safety rules for kids.
 One way to do this is by having a bike rodeo at one of your pack meetings.
 You can also hold a community-wide bike rodeo as your joining event or round up activity.

 The Bicycle Safety Activity Kit is a site with fun activities for kids.
 They're split by age group.
 One section is for the 4 to 7 year olds and one for the 8 to 11 year olds.
 The site also has information for parents and den leaders.